typedb/typedb/docs/pages/academy/2-GRAQL/1-GRAQL-intro.md

 ---
-title: GRAQL - the language of knowledge
+title: Graql - the language of knowledge
 keywords: setup, getting started
 last_updated: September 2017
-summary: In this lesson you will learn about the dataset you will be dealing with in the Academy and will get a first taste of the GRAQL language
+summary: In this lesson you will learn about the dataset you will be dealing with in the Academy and will get a first taste of the Graql language
 tags: [getting-started, graql]
 sidebar: academy_sidebar
 permalink: ./academy/graql-intro.html